Tips For Hiring Top Talent in a Candidate Shortage

 Be Clear About Who You Are

-High quality talent looks for a high-quality organization.
-Your online properties, including your website, social channels, reputation aggregators, and job postings, are the first things any candidate will encounter on their search.
+High-quality talent looks for a high-quality organization.
+Your online properties, including your website, social channels, reputation aggregators, and job postings, are the first things any candidate will encounter in their search.
 Before reaching out or being recruited, a candidate has already built an idea of who you are, what you do, and how you go about doing it.
 It is vital to represent your organization in a way that excites and encourages the talent you seek.

 Are you a thought leader with excellent blog content and relevant social posts, or do you need to redouble your efforts in building and maintaining your online image?
 Investing time and employee power in being clear and building excitement about your workplace is well worthwhile.